lethexa/lethexa-siminfra/README.md

 lethexa-siminfra
 ----------------

-Provides a simulation-execution for simmodels.
+Provides a simulation infrastructure for simulation-models.

 Installation
 ------------